 4. Conclusion

-Overall, we have established an efficient and practical seedling supply system in sweet potato production by means of three steps of 1) for obtaining virus free plant using apex shoot culture, 2) for detection of SPFMV virus of recovery plants using RT-PCR method, and 3) for clonal propagation of the virus free recovery plants detected using culture of suckers cut from the stems.
+Overall, we have established an efficient and practical seedling supply system in sweet potato production by means of three steps of 1) obtaining virus free plant using apex shoot culture, 2) detection of SPFMV virus of recoveredrecovered plants using RT-PCR method, and 3) clonal propagation of the virus-free recoveredrecovered plants detected using culture of suckers cut from the stems.
 It will promise sustainable and stable production of sweet potato with the system and its application will be expected to expand easily and quickly in sweet potato and other vegetatively reproductive plants, like potato, garlic and so on, in the world.

 COMPETING INTERESTS